mai-u/capstone_project/README.md

 ## Problem Statement
 Opening a restaurant is often very costly and logistically complicated.
 It is not easy for restaurants to survive -  **60%**  of all restaurants close  **before their third anniversary,**  and  **80%**  **before their fifth**.
 However, it is often the case that restaurant owners and investors rely on their/others’ experiences and anecdotal evidence rather than a data-driven approach to decision making.

-My friends would like to know if machine learning can be useful in accuracy predicting future business success as well as determining which key attributes and business practices lead to success, as well as failure.
+My friends would like to know if machine learning can be useful in accurately predicting future business success as well as determining which key attributes and business practices lead to success, as well as failure.

 ## Objectives

-I defined research objectives as below:
+I defined research objectives as the following:
 1. Predict the probability that a business will be closed in the near future
 2. Identify good business practices
 3. Create a tool that can help restaurant owners improve their likelihood of success